Funding for the Arts

 An increase of $350,000 was included in the state budget.

 Funding for the National Endowment for the Arts

 The NEA is currently funded at $146 million.
 Efforts to increase the federal agency's appropriation to $148 million were supported during the last budget process, but Congress was able to reach an overall budget deal, resulting in a run of Continuing Resolutions which have pushed any new budget talks into 2017 and will be led by the new Congress and Executive Administration.

 Education Improvement Act Partnership Funding

-For FY2018, being decided this legislative session, an increase is being requested of $500,000 through EIA Partnership funding for the expansion of the Arts in Basic Curriculum Project and to empower schools and community organizations to strengthen their education efforts for all children through the arts.
+For FY2018 an increase was requested of $500,000 through EIA Partnership funding for the expansion of the Arts in Basic Curriculum Project and to empower schools and community organizations to strengthen their education efforts for all children through the arts.

 ABC Project Website

 The federal education reform bill, ESSA, will be implemented at the state level for the 2017/18 school year.
 The legislation, which includes "the arts" in its definition of the "well-rounded education" required for all students, includes many areas where support for the arts in the classroom can increase.

 In the SC Department of Education's plan for ESSA implementation, arts educators and professionals were able to provide insight into school accountability measures, revised arts standards, and other areas.
 During the 2017 Legislative Session, there will be opportunities for members of the legislature to make education stronger in South Carolina by approving the Department's proposed measures of implementation, and providing appropriate funding.

 After the 2014 SC Supreme Court ruling in the Abbeville lawsuit, the SC Speaker of the House, Rep. Jay Lucas, commissioned a task force of legislators and education leaders to develop recommendations to improve how South Carolina educates its children, specifically within rural parts of the state.